nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](Diagram Images/Implementation Diagram Images/ListHabitsCommandSequenceDiagram.png)

 ### 4.5.
 Completing a Habit

-When the `runCommand` function is executed for the `HelpCommand` object, it instantiates a `PrintManager` object and calls the `printCommandList` method which prints out a pre-set message informing the user of all the inputs they can type to execute a certain command.

-### GoalList component

 When the `runCommand` function is executed for the `DoneHabitCommand` object, the following steps as indicated by the sequence diagram below is carried out: